Will Kansas cover the spread vs. Tennessee? Betting Trends, Record ATS

 - Kansas has played as a favorite of -120 or more once this season and won that game.

-- This season, the Volunteers have been victorious two times in three chances when named as an underdog of at least +100 or worse on the moneyline.
+- This season, the Volunteers have come away with a win two times in three chances when named as an underdog of at least +100 or worse on the moneyline.

-- Tennessee has an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies Tennessee has a 50% chance of coming away with a victory in the contest.

 Kansas vs. Tennessee Over/Under Stats